Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 so-called object instances that were created from it behave.
 This is done via so-called attributes that are populated onto all object instances when they are created.
+A class may also be referred to as a class type, since it defines a new custom user-supplied object type.

 An object instance can be created from a class with the `new` operator.
 A class can be defined via the `class` statement.